miklevin/MikeLev.in/_posts/2025-03-30-integrating-llm-plugin-architecture.md

 **Me**: First, that is a really wonderful explanation Claude.
 Thank you!

-Second, your use of `FastAPI()` puts everything in question and radically undermines your credibility, haha!
+Second, your use of `FastAPI()` puts everything in question and radically undermines your credibility, ahaha!
 I'll get past it, but come on, really?
 How can you be looking at everything here and still think it's FastAPI?

 Third, I actually do understand how Python passes arguments on keywords